-(Free for Veterans registering for the Sept 15-17, 2017 Marriage Retreat) Take an all-inclusive Sequoia volunteer vacation and experience the rewards of leaving your personal legacy in one of our nation’s most cherished National Parks.
+(Free Voluntour & Marriage Retreat for Veterans: Sept 15-17, 2017 ) Take an all-inclusive Sequoia volunteer vacation and experience the rewards of leaving your personal legacy in one of our nation’s most cherished National Parks.

 As part of your vacation you will help on important conservation projects such as restoring meadows or revegetating critical wildlife habitat.
 During the remaining portion of your vacation, experienced Nature Corp staff will lead you on VIP tours to explore ancient sequoia groves, swim beautiful lakes, explore Crystal Cave, and hike to the top of glacial domes to view Sequoia’s spectacular Great Western Divide.